Admission Requirements

 Letters of Recommendation are scored by the following types: highest score goes to PAs, MDs, DOs, NPs, middle score goes to Professor(s), other Health Care Professionals, Supervisors who don’t meet above categories, and lowest score goes to Personal References, Friends, etc., The two best letters are used for scoring.

-POST INTERVIEW REVIEW FOR ACCEPTANCE: Applicants who are invited to and participate in the on-campus interview are considered for program admission and will be evaluated and scored on the following criteria:
+POST INTERVIEW REVIEW FOR ACCEPTANCE: Applicants who are invited to participate in the on-campus interview will be evaluated, scored, and expected to speak in detail on the following criteria:

 Understanding of the Misericordia University PA Program